gitpan/SerealX-Store/README.md

 ## retrieve

-Given a path as argument, will retrieve the data from the file at the specified path, deserialize it using [Sereal::Decoder](https://metacpan.org/pod/Sereal::Decoder) and return it.
+Given a path as argument, will retrieve the data from the file at the specified path, deserialize and return it.
 The method will croak upon failure.

     $st->retrieve($data, "/tmp/dummy");